 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-Let me know if you try to make this Halloween white chocolate candy bark this year.
+Let me know if you try to make this white chocolate Halloween bark this Halloween season.
 It is easy to make your own with different toppings and even by adding colour to the chocolate or web drizzle.

-This DIY Halloween candy will become a holiday staple for you, too.
-Make lots because this Halloween treat with googly monster eyes is always a big hit with all ages.
+This leftover Halloween candy bark will become a holiday staple for you, too.
+Make lots because this Halloween white chocolate bark with googly monster eyes is always a big hit with all ages.
 There is always plenty of leftover candy this time of year!